vrajput1434/US_H1b_Visa_Analysis/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE]LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments